 – Uses the term “treatment-resistant” depression without defining what that means in this context.

-But, don’t worry—on another page on this website, SPMH elaborates on these issues by going to the published research (see Related Pages below).
+But, don’t worry—on another page on this website, we elaborate on these issues by going to the published research (see Related Pages below).

 Boxed warnings